BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Demonstration of Additional Scenarios

 \subsection{Design Brainstorming}

-Recall our initial scenario from Sec.~\ref{sec:initial-scenario}, where two interaction designers are collaborating remotely (Fig.~\ref{fig:scenario1}).
-They use \SystemName to \textbf{render their videos in a unified workspace} that \textbf{blends together their physical and digital task spaces}, allowing them to refer to hand-drawn and digital sketches.
+Recall our initial scenario from Sec.~\ref{sec:initial-scenario}, where two interaction designers are remotely collaborating to prototype mixed reality interfaces (Fig.~\ref{fig:scenario1}).
+They use \SystemName to \textbf{render their videos in a unified workspace} that \textbf{blends their physical and digital task spaces} into a single design studio.
+This allows them preview their mixed reality designs and simulate face-to-face design critiques, by verbally referring to and gesturing around hand-drawn sketches.

-\textbf{Implementation with \SystemName:} We prototyped this scenario using three live video feeds: two videos of the designers captured through laptop webcams, and one external camera feed capturing a physical desk with notebooks and a digital sketch (Fig.~\ref{fig:scenario1}b).
+\textbf{Implementation with \SystemName:} We prototyped this scenario using four live video feeds: two webcam feeds of the designers, an external camera feed capturing a physical desk with notebooks, and a screen-capture of a tablet-based digital sketching application (Fig.~\ref{fig:scenario1}a).
+We used \SystemName's \textit{inpainting} mode to blend the users' videos and the task space feeds into seamless meeting environments (Fig.~\ref{fig:scenario1}b, c).
+Finding the ideal placement of the task space feeds required some trial-and-error; for example, positioning the physical sketches at the bottom of the screen occasionally rendered them on the floor of the environment rather than on a desk.

-\textbf{Comparison to Prior Work:} Similar to MirrorBlender~\cite{Gronbaek-CHI21}, \SystemName environments afford layering users' videos on top of shared content to enable more natural interactions with the task space (e.g., using deictic expressions, pointing to content via hand gestures).
-However, \SystemName approach of blending video feeds together into a seamless depiction of the physical and digital task spaces moves beyond ``windowing'' environments in Teams, Zoom, or video conferencing research systems (e.g.,\cite{Gronbaek-CHI21}), where elements of the task space are displayed in separate blocks.
-While further research is required to understand the impact of these blended spaces on collaboration workflows, prior empirical studies of video-conferencing~\cite{Tang-CSCW23} and mixed reality collaboration systems~\cite{Pejsa-CSCW16, Gronbaek-CHI23} suggest that depicting a spatial arrangement of users within a unified space can increase co-presence and improve conversation flows.